-On January 23, 2017, we entered into an interest rate swap contract, which effectively fixed our interest rate on our \$300.0 million term loan agreement ("Term Loan") for a notional amount that reduced each December during the swap contract.
-As of August 31, 2019, we had \$120.0 million of our Term Loan fixed at an interest rate of 5.32%.
-In the first quarter of Fiscal 2020, we exited the swap contract prior to its expiration on December 8, 2020.
+On January 23, 2017, the Company entered into an interest rate swap contract, which effectively fixed the interest rate on the \$300.0 million term loan agreement ("Term Loan") for a notional amount that reduced each December during the swap contract.
+As of August 31, 2019, the Company had \$120.0 million of the Term Loan fixed at an interest rate of 5.32%.
+In the first quarter of Fiscal 2020, the Company exited the swap contract prior to its expiration on December 8, 2020.

-The fair value of the interest rate swap was classified as Level 2 as it was determined based on observable market data.
-The asset was included in Other assets on the Condensed Consolidated Balance Sheets.
-The change in value was recorded to Accumulated other comprehensive loss on the Condensed Consolidated Balance Sheets rate swap was designated for hedge accounting.
+The fair value of the interest rate swap is classified as Level 2 as it is determined based on observable market data.
+The asset is included in Other assets and the liability is included in Other non-current liabilities on the Condensed Consolidated Balance Sheets.

+The change in value is recorded to Accumulated other comprehensive loss on the Condensed Consolidated Balance Sheets since the interest rate swap is designated for hedge accounting.
+These circumstances were similar for the swap that was exited during the first quarter of Fiscal 2020.